-${f P}$ ark University is committed to providing all members of the University community, including faculty, students and staff, with a safe and productive environment.
+Park University is committed to providing all members of the University community, including faculty, students and staff with a safe and productive students and staff, with a safe and productive environment.
 Accordingly, the University prohibits all forms of harassment.

 Sexual harassment and harassment that is based on an individual's race, color, religion, national origin, age, disability, gender (even if not sexual in nature), sexual orientation/preference, and veteran's status are prohibited.
 This policy applies to all academic, extra-curricular, or work-related settings, including without limitations, the Parkville Daytime Campus Center, other Campus Centers, and off-site locations where University business is conducted, vehicles used for University business, and social and recreational events which are planned and sponsored by the University.
 This policy also prohibits retaliation or adverse employment action against any individual who exercises his/her rights under this policy.